grpc/proposal/A80-pid.md

 The `update` method is expected to be called on a regular basis, with `samplingInterval` being the duration since the last update.
 The return value is the control signal which, if applied to the system, should minimize the control error.
 In the next section, we'll discuss how this control signal is converted to `wrr` weight.

-The `proportionalGain` and `derivativeGain` parameters are taken from the LB config. `proportionalGain` should be scaled by the `WeightUpdatePeriod` value.
-This is necessary because `controlErrorDerivative` is inversely proportional to the sampling interval, which in turn is close to the `WeightUpdatePeriod` as we will be updating the PID state once per `WeightUpdatePeriod`.
-If `WeightUpdatePeriod` is too small, `controlErrorDerivative` becomes too large and dominates the resulting control error.
+The `proportionalGain` and `derivativeGain` parameters are taken from the LB config. `proportionalGain` should be additionally scaled by the `WeightUpdatePeriod` value.
+This is necessary because derivative error is calculated like `controlErrorDerivative = (this.controlError - previousError) / samplingInterval.Seconds()` and dividing by a very small `samplingInterval` value makes the result too big. `WeightUpdatePeriod` is roughly equal to `samplingInterval` as we will be updating the PID state once per `WeightUpdatePeriod`.

 ### Extending WRR balancer

 The `pid` balancer reuses 90% of the wrr code.
 The proposal is to refactor the `wrr` codebase and introduce several hooks that allow other balancers, like `pid`, to reuse the code efficiently without the need for duplication.
-Initially, these hooks will remain internal to avoid prematurely establishing a new public API.
 This approach is mostly language-specific, but the general plan is as follows:

 * Add a `callbacks` object to the `wrr` balancer: This object will contain a series of callback functions that wrr will invoke at various stages of its lifecycle.
 * Introduce a `callbackData` object: This will be utilized by the callbacks to store any data that is reused across different callback functions.
 The `wrr` balancer will pass this object to all callbacks and treat it as an opaque blob of data.
+* Add `callbackConfig` object to the `wrr` balancer: This object will contain the PID specific part of the user provided config as defined in the `LB Policy Config and Parameters` section.
+The `wrr` balancer will pass this object to all callbacks and treat it as an opaque blob of data.

 The `callbacks` object, which is to be provided by the balancer builder, will implement the following interface (expressed in pseudo-code):

 ```
 wrrCallbacks interface {
-  onSubchannelAdded(subchannelID int, data callbackData)
+  onSubchannelAdded(subchannelID int, data callbackData, conf callbackConfig)
-  onSubchannelRemoved(subchannelID int, data callbackData)
+  onSubchannelRemoved(subchannelID int, data callbackData, conf callbackConfig)

   // onLoadReport is called when a new load report is received for a given subchannel.
   // This function returns the new weight for a subchannel.
 If the returned value is -1,
   // the subchannel should keep using the old value.
   // onLoadReport won't be called during the blackout period.
-  onLoadReport(subchannelId int, data callbackData, conf lbConfig, report loadReport) float
+  onLoadReport(subchannelId int, report loadReport, data callbackData, conf callbackConfig) float

   // onEDFSchedulerUpdate is called after the wrr balancer recreates the EDF scheduler.
-  onEDFSchedulerUpdate(data callbackData)
+  onEDFSchedulerUpdate(data callbackData, conf callbackConfig)
 }
 ```

-Here is how `pid` balancer implements this interface.
+Here is how `pid` balancer implements `wrrCallbacks` interface.
 ```
-func onSubchannelAdded(subchannelID int, data callbackData) {
+func onSubchannelAdded(subchannelID int, data callbackData, conf callbackConfig) {
   // Do nothing
 }

-func onSubchannelRemoved(subchannelID int, data callbackData) {
+func onSubchannelRemoved(subchannelID int, data callbackData, conf callbackConfig) {
   // Remove subchannelID from two maps that store the value of last utilization
   // and last applied weight per subchannel
   delete(data.utilizationPerSubchannel, subchannelID)